Palace of Fontainebleau: The Second Empire of Napoleon III

-Château from the Third Republic to the present day
+Third Republic to the present day

-During the Franco-Prussian War, the palace was occupied by the Prussians on 17 September 1870, and briefly used as an army headquarters by Frederic Charles of Prussia from March 1871.
-Following the war, two of the buildings became the home of the advanced school of artillery and engineering of the French Army, which had been forced to leave Alsace when the province was annexed by Germany.
-It was occasionally used as a residence by the Presidents of the Third Republic, and to welcome state guests including King Alexander I of Serbia (1891), King George I of Greece (1892) Leopold II of Belgium (1895) and King Alphonse XIII of Spain (1913).
-It also received a visit by the last survivor of its royal residents, the Empress Eugenie, on 26 June 1920.
+During the Franco-Prussian War, the palace was occupied by the Prussian Army on 17 September 1870, and briefly used as an army headquarters by Frederick Charles of Prussia from March 1871.
+Following the war, two of the buildings became the home of the School of Applied Artillery, which had been forced to leave Alsace when the province was annexed by Germany.
+It was occasionally used as a residence by the presidents of the Third Republic, and to welcome state guests including King Alexander I of Serbia (1891), King George I of Greece (1892) Leopold II of Belgium (1895) and King Alfonso XIII of Spain (1913).
+It also received a visit by the last survivor of its royal residents, the Empress Eugénie, on 26 June 1920.

 The façades the major buildings received their first protection by classification as historic monuments on 20 August 1913.
-In 1923, following the First World War, it became home of the Écoles d'Art Américaines, schools of art and music, which still exist today.
+In 1923, following World War I, it became home of the Écoles d'Art Américaines, schools of art and music, which still exist today.
 In 1927 it became a national museum.
 Between the wars the upper floors of the wing of the Belle Cheminée, burned in 1856, were rebuilt by a grant from the Rockefeller Foundation.

 During World War II, it was occupied by the Germans on 16 June 1940, and occupied until 10 November, and again from 15 May to the end of October 1941.
 Following the war, part of the château became a headquarters of the Western Union and later NATO's Allied Forces Central Europe/Supreme Headquarters Allied Powers Europe, until 1966.

-The general restoration of the Chateau took place between 1964 and 1968 under President Charles DeGaulle and his Minister of Culture, Andre Malraux.
+The general restoration of the château took place between 1964 and 1968 under President Charles de Gaulle and his Minister of Culture, Andre Malraux.
 It was classified as a UNESCO World Heritage Site in 1981.
 In 2006, the Ministry of Culture purchased the royal stables, and began their restoration.

 Beginning in 2007, restoration began of the theater of the château, created by Napoleon III during the Second Empire.
-The project was funded by the government of Abu-Dhabi, and in exchange the theater was renamed for Sheik Khalifa Bin Zayed al Nahyan.
+The project was funded by the government of Abu Dhabi, and in exchange the theater was renamed for Sheikh Khalifa bin Zayed Al Nahyan.
 It was inaugurated on 30 April 2014.

 On 1 March 2015, the Chinese Museum of the château was robbed by professional thieves.
 They broke in at about six in the morning, and, despite alarms and video cameras, in seven minutes stole about fifteen of the most valuable objects in the collection, including the replica of the crown of Siam given by the Siamese government to Napoleon III, a Tibetan mandala, and an enamel chimera from the reign of the Qianlong Emperor (1736–1795).